kungfusheep/edd/ROADMAP.md

      - Routes around nodes more cleanly
    - Consider A* with better heuristics or flow-based routing
    - Path aesthetics matter as much as correctness

+   **Example of current issue:**
+   - Node A directly above Node B
+   - Current: Exit A from side → go left/right → go down → arrive at B (2-3 turns)
+   - Correct: Exit A from bottom → go straight down → arrive at B (0 turns)

 4. **Layout Engine Improvements**
    - More deterministic node placement